wpilibsuite/frc-docs/source/docs/hardware/sensors/accelerometers-hardware.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. image:: images/roborio/roborio-accelerometer.svg
+  :alt: The details of this accelerometer are printed on the roboRIO to the right of the NI logo.

 The roboRIO has a built-in accelerometer, which does not need any external connections.
 You can find more details about how to use it in the :ref:`Built-in Accelerometer section <docs/software/sensors/accelerometers-software:BuiltInAccelerometer>` of the software documentation.